shayaanmiyy/shayaanmiyy/README.md

 - 👀 I’m interested in Web Devlopement
 - 🌱 I’m currently learning Django and Flutter
 - 💞️ I’m looking to collaborate on Flutter
-- 📫 How to reach me Instagram:@shayaanmomin7
+- 📫 How to reach me Instagram:@shayaanmiyy

 <!---
 shayaanmiyy/shayaanmiyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.